twohoursonelife/junior/README.md

 Webhook
-`webhook -hooks /var/webhook/hooks.json -verbose -port 9000 -hotreload`
+`webhook -hooks /var/webhook/hooks.json -verbose -port 9000 -hotreload` To manage the Webhook app, a screen is running titled 'webhooks'

 Use correct node version
 `nvm use (version)` *Always check the Dockerfile for the current version of Node this project is developed against.*